AzureKn1ght/DAO-Tutorial/README.md

 ### Frontend Development

-After we've successfully developed and deployed our contracts.
 Now, it's time to build the Frontend interface so users can create and vote on proposals from the website.

 To develop the website, we will be using [Next.js](https://nextjs.org/), which is a meta-framework built on top of [React](https://reactjs.org/).